 5. Career planning

-The fifth function of HR is career planning, guidance, and development for employees, together also referred to as career pathing.
+The fifth function of Human Resource Management is career planning, guidance, and development for employees, together also referred to as career pathing.

 6. Function evaluation

-Function evaluation is a more technical role of HR that involves comparing various functions in terms of qualification, the quality, and availability of workers, job location, working times, the economic situation, job responsibility, and how much value this job adds to the organization.
+Practically, function evaluation involves comparing various parts of the overall HR operation.
+This can include the quality, and availability of workers, job location, working times, the economic situation, job responsibilities, and how much value a job adds to your organization.
 The idea behind function evaluation is that similar jobs should be rewarded similarly.